jk-junhokim/geosight/README.md

 * Model weights

 ## Acknowledgements
-Our code borrows from the ["DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data"](https://dreamsim-nights.github.io/) repository for image similarity model and weights.
+Our code borrows from ["DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data"](https://dreamsim-nights.github.io/) repository for image similarity model and weights (DINO, CLIP, ViT).

 ## References
 [1] Zhao, Kun, et al. "Bounding boxes are all we need: street view image classification via context encoding of detected buildings."
 IEEE Transactions on Geoscience and Remote Sensing 60 (2021): 1-17.

-[2] Fu, Stephanie, et al. "Dreamsim: Learning new dimensions of human visual similarity using synthetic data." arXiv preprint arXiv:2306.09344 (2023).
+[2] Fu, Stephanie, et al. "DreamSim: Learning New Dimensions of Human Visual Similarity Using Synthetic Data."
+Advances in Neural Information Processing Systems, vol. 36, 2023, pp. 50742–50768.

 [3] Caron, Mathilde, et al. "Emerging properties in self-supervised vision transformers."
 Proceedings of the IEEE/CVF international conference on computer vision.
 2021.